The Leading Man (comics): Reception

 In general, The Leading Man received good reviews from the public and the critic.
 Static Multimedia wrote: "The Leading Man is a good solid piece of work by both writer and artist with promise for the future."
 Static Frontier wrote: "It's a perfectly packaged concept for a comic, and one of writer B. Clay Moore's trademark moves is taking pop culture icons and concepts and tweaking them beyond our expectations, then adding a healthy dose of dry or surreal humor to make it all click.
 No less is true of The Leading Man.
 Jeremy Haun's art is tight, a perfect fit for the spy/thriller genre.
 Nick has flare to spare, and the reader sees confidence in his every move, thanks to Haun's dynamic pencils."

 But not all the critics are favourable for this comic.
 Playback:stl wrote: "Overall, The Leading Man feels amateurish and unfocused.
 The story has a great deal of potential, but does not live up to it in this volume.
 Where it should have been quick-paced and funny, the plot drags and falls flat.
 It is essentially as shallow and forgettable as those action movies it pokes fun at."

 Film

 In 2011, Universal Pictures bought the rights to adapt the series into a live action film, and later confirmed that Justin Lin would direct.

+In August 2025, Netflix announced a film adaptation of the series based on a script from Jon and Erich Hoeber, with Kevin Hart and John Cena set to star in the lead roles.